Making Tax Digital for Landlords: What You Need to Know

 Who will be affected and when?

-The rules are being introduced gradually, based on how much income you receive from property and any self-employment combined.
+MTD for Income Tax is being introduced in phases, based on your gross qualifying income from property and any self-employment combined.

 • From April 2026: Landlords and sole traders with income above £50,000 must join MTD.